Thursday, March 26, 2026

 And the angel said unto me, wherefore did thou marvel?
 I will tell you the mystery of the woman, and of the beast that carries her, which has the seven heads and ten horns.

-The mystery: the angel arrives while John is in the midst of the tribulation period.
+The mystery: the angel arrives while John is in the midst of the tribulation period, serving as a witness to the things which will come after R 1:19.
 The angel explains why Babylon had been singled out for judgement: R 16:19b.
 The angel is present throughout this entire ordeal, speaking with John, explaining the events that appear before him.
-John's record of events is a combination of what he sees and, what is explained by angel.
 After John is taken into the wilderness, he sees a gruesome sight, a woman dressed in scarlet and purple, adorned with the riches of the world, accompanied by a great scarlet beast with ten horns and seven heads.
 The angel begins to tell John the mystery of the woman and of the beast that carries her, with the seven heads and ten horns

 In this verse, the angel has already given John a clue; the beast carries the woman; he bears her weight.
 We discover in verse 9 that the woman is carried upon the seven heads of the beast, like a glittery crown.
 She neither directs nor steers the path of the beast, she is carried, propped up like a queen.
 From her royal seating arrangement, the woman reigns over the kings of the earth in the last days

-So now, we see an economic prostitute projecting a facade of religious royalty - worship tied to economic harlotry - which is further detailed in the following chapter.
-This religious and economic harlotry is controlled by the false prophet R13:15b,16,17, which tells us the woman is an international hub of commerce, tied to the buying and selling initiated by the false prophet, the religious system of the beast kingdom.
+So now, we see a commercially corrupt prostitute projecting a facade of religious royalty - worship tied to economic harlotry - which is further detailed in the following chapter.
+This religious and economic harlotry is controlled by the false prophet R13:15b,16,17, which tells us the woman is an international hub of commerce, tied to the buying and selling initiated by the false prophet through the religious system of the beast kingdom.

 She wears a name upon her forehead: Mystery, Babylon the Great, The Mother of Harlots and Abominations of the Earth.
-The woman has the same name of the great city who faces judgment in Revelation 14:8 and, Revelation 18:2,10.
-The name upon her forehead signifies allegiance to the beast that carries her: R 13:16, which has the same name as the woman: Babylon the Great. **At this point in the scripture, everyone crosses out Babylon the Great, and replaces Babylon with Rome, removing the prophetic significance of Babylon in the last days, exchanging one city for another.**
+The woman has the same name of the great city who faces judgment in Revelation 14:8; 16:19b; 17:1 and, Revelation 18:2,10.
+The name upon her forehead signifies allegiance to the beast that carries her: R 13:16, which has the same name as the woman: Babylon the Great. **At this point in the scripture, everyone is told to cross out Babylon the Great, and replace Babylon with Rome, removing the prophetic significance of Babylon in the last days, exchanging one city and kingdom for another.**

 The woman becomes drunk with the blood of martyrs of Christ Jesus, and the blood of the saints, delirious with world power during the great tribulation period.
 The next chapter explains that one of her many transports are slaves and, the souls of men.
 Chapter 18 tells us the woman is a merchant port, transporting captives as part of her commodities.

-The angel shows John the ten kings who plot to destroy her.
-These are the ten kings who rule over the beast kingdom.
+The angel shows John the plot of the ten kings to destroy her.
+These are the ten kings who rise out of the beast kingdom.
 They hate the woman and conspire to make her desolate and naked, eat her flesh, and burn her with fire - stripping her of her wealth and consuming her power: R 17:12,13,16,17.
 The plot to destroy her is carried into the narrative of chapter 18, with the appearance of a second angel with great power and authority.
 This second angel descends from heaven to announce the judgement against the great city; Babylon is fallen, is fallen.
 This will be the second fall of Babylon.

 The angel who took John into the wilderness, discloses that the woman is a great city, pivoting the narrative into the following chapter.
-John will soon discover that the woman is not only a great city but, she is also a merchant port: And, the woman which you saw is that great city, which reigns over the kings of the earth.
+John will soon discover that the woman is not only a great city but, she is also a merchant port who reigns over the kings of the earth.

 So now, we know that the woman of Revelation 17 & 18 is a metaphor for a great (megalēs) city, which is also a merchant port.
-The great city will reign (βασιλείαν - have kingship) over the kings of the earth during the time of tribulation.
+The great city will reign (βασιλείαν - have kingship) over the kings of the earth during the reign of Antichrist.
 Revelation 17 should be studied with the hindsight that the woman represents a religious merchant system, connected to the beast kingdom, and the buying and selling in the end of days.
-Babylon the Great is an economically powerful city, who resides in the wilderness, the desert alongside the beast the tribulation - antichrist kingdom.
-Great in the Greek is: μεγας - megalēs:, splendid, vast, enormous by volume, massive in physical size.
+Babylon the Great is an economically powerful great city, who resides in the wilderness, the desert, alongside the beast of ten horns, who rises in the latter days as the tribulation - antichrist kingdom.
+Great is defined by the Greek as: μεγας, megalēs: splendid, vast, enormous by volume, massive in physical size, covering a well defined area.

 Part 2: The Mystery of the Beast Which Has the Seven Heads and Ten Horns:

 This mystery is a bit more complex.
 It centers around the wounded head 13:3, and a mortally wounded beast kingdom which rises from the abyss, healed and restored.
 Only a beast kingdom can be mortally wounded or slain, as it is a beast: a living, breathing entity: lion, bear, leopard, beast of ten horns.
-The mystery is not about the little horn, the mystery centers around the rise of the beast who has the seven heads (world kingdoms) and ten horns (ten kings).
+The mystery is not about the little horn, the mystery centers around the rise of the beast who has the seven heads (world kingdoms) and ten horns (ten kings) and one of his seven heads was mortally wounded.
 The mystery of the beast can also be found in Daniel 7, Rev 13:1-4, Rev 17:3,8-14,16,17.

 And the angel said unto me, wherefore did thou marvel?
 I will tell you the mystery of the woman, and of the beast that carries her, which has the seven heads and ten horns